Look My Way (The Vels song)

 "Look My Way" is a song by American new wave and synth-pop band the Vels, released as both a 7" and 12" single from their debut studio album, Velocity (1984).
 Produced by Steven Stanley, the single was released by Mercury Records exclusively in the U.S and Australia.
 The single peaked at No. 39 on the U.S. Billboard Dance Club Songs chart and at No. 72 on the U.S. Billboard Hot 100.

-A music video for "Look My Way" was filmed in London, and became popular during the early days of MTV.
+A music video for "Look My Way" was filmed in London, England, and became popular during the early days of MTV.